RaidenCorporation/ZanyonLocker/README.md

 ---

+**🗣️ Language:** Available only in South African English (en-ZA) which follows British English conventions.
+No version of ZanyonLocker is written in American English.

+---

 ## 🛡 **How To Use ZanyonLocker**

 To encrypt your first file using ZanyonLocker, follow these steps in order.
 First, run the zl_setup.exe installer to set up ZanyonLocker on your PC, then open the application from your Start Menu, Desktop shortcut or by right-clicking a file in Windows Explorer.